 Removal of journal-title screenshot: Reduces text and highlights that the focus is the findings of the APHIRST trial.

-On the absence of table lines: As there were not many lines in the table Grace elected to make the table lines mostly invisible.
-Through increasing the spacing between the sensitivity/specificity results and the “missed” column – helps the audience more easily identify relevant numbers.
+On the absence of table lines: As there were not many lines, Grace elected to make the table lines mostly invisible.
+Increasing the spacing between the sensitivity/specificity results and the “missed” column – helps the audience more easily identify relevant numbers.

 The use of the ‘blackboard’ backdrop: See slide 5 commentary